NSS-Data-Instructional-Stuff/data_science/Python/projects/UN_Exploration/README.md

 20. Determine the number of countries per continent.
 Create a bar chart showing this.

-21. Creat a seaborn boxplot showing GDP per capita in 2014 split out by continent.
+21. Create a seaborn boxplot showing GDP per capita in 2014 split out by continent.
 What do you notice?

 22. Read in internet_use.csv into a DataFrame called `internet_df`.
 You will most likely get an error message when doing this - figure out what is going wrong and fix it.
 Take a look at the first and last five rows and make any corrections to your `read_csv()` call to fix this.
 Again, **do not** modify the original datasets.